PawDevUK/Portfolio-react/README.md

 ### To Do
 * add stack icons to project cards
-* move text and pros out  of React.jsx component to store and export it back, then map it out.
+* <s>move text and pros out  of React.jsx component to store and export it back, then map it out.</s>
 * <s>reduce text line height in "Why React" component</s>
 * <s>reduce "Tick" svg in "Why React"</s>
 * add github theme to button